 Staying physically active is a great way to maintain your health, but if you participate in high-impact activities, your risk for developing knee pain increases.
-The pain experts at the Pain Institute of Southern Arizona specialize in custom treatment plans to address the root cause of your knee pain.
-At their offices throughout Tucson, Oro Valley, Green Valley, Safford, Benson and Willcox, Arizona, the physicians offer on-site nonsurgical treatments, including joint injections, to quickly alleviate pain and get you back to your usual activities.
-Schedule an appointment today at the office nearest you by calling or requesting an appointment online.
+Pain Institute of Southern Arizona specializes in custom treatment plans to address the root cause of your knee pain.
+At their offices in Green Valley, Oro Valley, and Tucson, Arizona, they offer on-site nonsurgical treatments, to quickly alleviate pain and get you back to your usual activities.
+You can also visit Regional Pain Institute in Apache Junction, San Tan Valley, and Gilbert, Arizona, a division of the Pain Institute of Southern Arizona.
+Schedule an appointment by calling or booking online.

 There are a variety of reasons you can develop ongoing pain in your knee, including: